 This consortia makes it possible for MSVCC colleges to leverage their distance learning resources-including faculty, courses, support services, and technology-to benefit students throughout Mississippi and beyond.

-For a list of courses offered through MSVCC, please see the web site at http://msvcc.squarespace.com.
+For a list of courses offered through MSVCC, please see the website.

 PLACEMENT STANDARDS